IkeB108/Yarn-Spinner-Javascript-Library/README.md

 myDialogue.getNode( nodeTitle )
 ```
 Returns the node that has the given title.
 - `nodeTitle`: String.
-The title of the node you wish to retrieve
+The title (or index) of the node you wish to retrieve
 #### getNodeIndex
 ```javascript
 myDialogue.getNodeIndex( nodeTitle )